Deck Plans for the M.S. Wilhelm Gustloff

 Just behind the port side boarding doors is Hitler's Suite with bathrooms in the center and passenger cabins on the starboard side. *See top for information on Hitler's Suite.
-Passenger cabins continue to the middle staircase which houses the Bookstore, Barber, and Women's Hair Salon beyond that in the center of the ship.
+Passenger cabins continue to the middle staircase which houses the Barbershop and Women's Hair Salon beyond that in the center of the ship.
 Passenger cabins continue for the remainder of the deck which ends with a laundry room prior to the crew's rear staircase.

 M.S.
 Wilhelm Gustloff:

 C Deck consists of crew cabins up to the forward staircase along with the crew kitchen.
 The ship's photographer also has two 4-person cabins and the photography office (far right) on the starboard side opposite the staircase.
 Also located in this section of the ship is the butcher's cabin and kitchen along with a CO2 Bottle Room.
 The remainder of the deck has passenger cabins (right) on the port side, crew cabins starboard and aft with the printing room for the day's menus and agendas (speisekarten) just prior to the rear crew staircase.